How can companies creatively use social media for recruitment marketing?

 Of all the tools in your marketing toolkit, social media is probably the best for driving brand awareness.
 The freedom to express yourself on social media lets your audience understand what your brand stands for.

-Social media is one of the only platforms where you can freely share content about the day-to-day parts of your business: inside office buildings, employees enjoying themselves, or even highlights from events.
+Social media is one of the few platforms where you can freely share content about the day-to-day aspects of your business: inside office buildings, employees enjoying themselves, or even event highlights.
 The possibilities are endless when compared to other marketing tools.

 Your social media content should focus on rewarding and competitive moments in your company and teamwork highlights.
-The point is to show potential candidates what culture they should expect today.
+The point is to show potential candidates what the culture is like today.

 Don't forget to include CTAs.
 Even though it's recruitment marketing, CTAs are just as important and effective as ever in social media posts.